Climate and Weather of Tasmania

 It can be cold in winter and autumn in Tasmania, so the best time to visit is in spring and summer.
 While it is snowing and freezing cold in Europe and a big part of the US, Tasmania is very warm during Christmas in contrast, making it possible to visit beaches in New Year's Eve.
 Autumn still has sunny days ideal to either explore wildlife in Queenstown at 13°C or spend time walking at the beaches of Coles Bay at 14°C.

-Interested in more detailed Weather and Climate information for Tasmania?
+Are you interested in more detailed information for various cities in Tasmania?

 1. Yearly average minimum and maximum temperatures